igvteam/igv-reports/README.md

 **Track file formats:**

-Currently supported track file formats are BAM, CRAM, VCF, BED, GFF3, and GTF.
+Currently supported track file formats are BAM, CRAM, VCF, BED, GFF3, GTF, and WIG.
 FASTA.
 BAM, CRAM, and VCF  files must be indexed.
 Tabix is supported and it is recommended that all large files be indexed.

 ## Examples